tom-seddon/b2/doc/Building-on-Unix.md

    On OS X, run `./src/b2/b2.app/Contents/MacOS/b2` to run

-You'll probably be able to automate this somehow from whatever text editor you use.
-For example, on OS X I use Emacs with a .dir-locals file as follows.
-Copying this particular `ctest` command line is recommended; the slow tests are skipped (total time is usually <1 second), and if a test fails then its output is shown directly.
+You'll probably be able to automate all of this somehow from whatever text editor you use...

-    ((nil . ((compile-command . "cd ~/beeb/b2/build/osx && ninja && ctest -LE slow --output-on-failure"))))

-To force a rebuild, run `ninja clean` in the build folder.
-Maybe you can automate that too.
-I haven't bothered.

 # Installing on Linux